-Walk with us while we explore the art deco district of Miami Beach.
+Walk with us while we explore the Art Deco Historic District of Miami Beach.
 Cut from a rat infested mangrove swamp, Ocean Drive became the most glamorous tourist destination of the 1930’s with its pastel colored hotels, its sun washed beaches and its tropical flavor all adding to the excitement of the time.
 This golden age ended with America entering World War II in 1941 and we continue the story of the area’s steady decline through the 1950’s ‘60’s and 70’s and its rebirth during the last 30 years due to one woman’s crusade to save the buildings from demolition.
-We discuss the 3 distinct styles of architecture, Mediterranean Revival, Art Deco and MIMO (Miami modern) and take you to visit the interiors of some of the hotels so you can appreciate not only the remarkable diversity of style but capture the flavor and mood of the time.
-We will show you the exterior of the only remaining mansion on Ocean Drive best known for being the residence of the late Gianna Versace and tell the stories of some of the people who with their flair and passion have restored this area once again as a sparkling winter playground for all.
+We discuss the 3 distinct styles of architecture, Mediterranean Revival, Art Deco and MIMO (Miami Modern) and take you to visit the interiors of some of the hotels so you can appreciate not only the remarkable diversity of style but capture the flavor and mood of the time.
+We will show you the exterior of the only remaining mansion on Ocean Drive best known for being the residence of the late Gianni Versace and tell the stories of some of the people who with their flair and passion have restored this area once again as a sparkling winter playground for all.

 Tour time: 90 minutes